Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 [create-react-app](https://github.com/facebook/create-react-app) -
 if you do not have a React experience, this library will create a boilerplate for your application.
 It contains all the necessary configurations and dependencies, so you can write React and do not have to worry about anything.
-At the beginning you do not have to know so many tools and connections.
+In the beginning, you do not have to know so many tools and connections.
 This utility will take care of it.

 ```no-text
 What's included?
 React, JSX, ES6, TypeScript and Flow syntax support.